markcarey/airtist/README.md

 Since we are sponsoring -- paying the gas for -- users' transactions, using `pAInt` as a utility token helps limit the gas costs associated with users on the FREE plan.
 These users receive `3 pAInt` monthly, streamed in real-time.

-For serious AxelARTs, minting 3 NFTs per month may not be enough.
+For serious AxelARTists, minting 3 NFTs per month may not be enough.

 AxelART uses a _freemium_ business model, where cloud-computing and gas costs are subsidized (sponsored) for FREE users, while revenue from PRO users more than offsets those costs.